 Featured Image

-Running a pest control business can be highly rewarding and stressful… sometimes both at the same time.
-Whether you’ve been running your own pest control business for years or you’re thinking about starting your own pest control business, we have a few tips and ideas for you.
+Running a pest control business can be highly rewarding and stressful.
+Sometimes, both at the same time.
+Whether you’ve been running your own pest control business for years or are thinking about starting one, we have a few tips and ideas for you.

 1. Don’t Charge Too Little

-• By charging more for your service, your company narrative shifts to more of a quality proposition.
-Over time this process helps guide your company towards providing even better service.
+By charging more for your service, your company narrative shifts to more of a quality proposition.
+Over time, this process helps guide your company toward providing even better service.
 This approach leads to better customer retention and higher margins.

 2. Improve Your Training